Best Investment Apps for Beginners

 Robinhood is free to use and requires no minimum investment.
 You also have commission-free trades, no trade minimums, and little to no account fees.

 If you subscribe to Robinhood Gold, you'll have to pay a monthly fee.
-However, that'll come with extra perks like margin trading, professional research from Morningstar, and a higher match on your IRA contributions.
+However, that'll come with extra perks like zero interest rate on the first $1,000 of margin borrowed, professional research from Morningstar, and a higher match on your IRA contributions.

 Pros + Cons: